Emna Mizouni

 "Loujain al-Hathloul deserves her freedom.
 They all deserve freedom"

-I joined this study for one reason, for a personal reason at the very beginning, and it was a very good opportunity for me to do it under the hat of Digital Citizenship, which is an initiative for internet users.
-The most vulnerable internet users i.e. adolescent girls and women, women journalists, women in politics, women activists, all of them.
+I joined this study for a personal reason at the very beginning, and it was a very good opportunity for me to do it under the hat of Digital Citizenship, which is my consultancy for digital literacy.
+The most vulnerable internet users i.e. adolescent girls and women journalists, politicians, activists, all of them.
 What drove me into this was the need of understanding what was going wrong in terms of our languages, whether they exist online or not, what the burdens are, and then it turned into a more passionate journey to understand that.
-So it was not only like serving the initiative, the Digital Citizenship initiative, or serving the knowledge, but also going into a journey of knowing what was happening in this giant internet, and why we were absent, why we clearly were absent.
+So it was not only like serving Digital Citizenship, or serving knowledge in general, but also going into a journey of knowing what was happening in this giant internet, and why we were absent, why we clearly were absent.
 As a knowledge advocate that meant a lot for me.

 Read more